PAUL O. WENNBERG

 Oxidative Chemistry of the Troposphere.

 In the laboratory and in the field, we are studying the oxidative chemistry of atmospheric trace gases.
 The aim of this work is to better elucidate the coupling of radiation, climate, and chemistry in the troposphere.
-We have also developed a new mass spectroscopy methods for airborne, ground-based, and laboratory measurements of acids, peroxides and other oxygenated volatile organic compounds.
+This work is enabled by our development of new mass spectroscopy methods for airborne, ground-based, and laboratory measurements of acids, peroxides and oxygenated volatile organic compounds.

 Through these studies, we are working to understand the evolution in time and space of the trace gas composition of the atmosphere.
 This includes investigations of the oxidative chemistry of the atmosphere and how this chemistry is influenced by and in turn influences the biosphere.
 An important component of this research effort is to understand the influence of anthropogenic activity, including biomass burning, on the global atmosphere.
 You can learn more about this work on the wennberg wiki